Severe Allergic Reaction (Anaphylaxis)

 Learn about the symptoms and the steps to follow when someone has a severe allergic reaction.

-An allergic reaction occurs when a person’s immune system treats a protein (an allergen) as harmful.
-Some children with food allergy are at risk of having a severe allergic reaction.
-A severe allergic reaction is very serious.
-It is also called anaphylaxis (an-nah-fil-axe-is).
+An allergic reaction occurs when a person's immune system treats a protein (an allergen) as harmful.
+Some children with food allergies are at risk of having a severe allergic reaction called anaphylaxis.
 It often happens quickly and can cause death if not treated.

-Symptoms of a severe allergic reaction, called anaphylaxis, can start within minutes of eating or being exposed to an allergen.
-In some cases, the reaction can take up to several hours.
+Symptoms of a severe allergic reaction can start within minutes of eating or being exposed to an allergen.
+In some cases, the reaction can take up to several hours to start.
+Symptoms can vary from person to person and can look different each time they have a severe allergic reaction.
+Symptoms generally include 2 or more of the following body systems:

-A severe allergic reaction can be life threatening.
-It is important to respond quickly and follow these emergency steps:
+Since this kind of allergic reaction can be life threatening, it is important to respond quickly and follow these emergency steps:

 Food can be an allergen for many people.
 Whether you or someone in your care has a food allergy, making food choices can be challenging.
-See our Food Allergies page to learn about healthy food choices for you and your family while managing food allergies.
+Learn more about managing food allergies.

 Our HealthLinkBC Files provide information on recognizing and responding to severe food allergies in children and teens.
 You will also find tips on how to help your child stay safe: